OpenTechSchool/python-data-intro/core/notebook.md

 It can be helpful to make sure this directory is the directory where you plan to keep files related to your work.

-On Windows with Anaconda this directory is the "IPython Notebooks" directory that we created after we ran the installer.
+On Windows with Anaconda this directory is called "IPython Notebooks" inside "My Documents", and is created when you install Anaconda.
 On OS X, Linux or other Windows installations it's up to you which directory you use.

 If you're launching from the command line, you can 'cd' to this directory before you launch Notebook.